 Two other thoughts St. Paul shares with us are that God turns all things to the good for those who love him, and that we are always in a process of transformation, theosis, divinization.
 In 2 Cor 3:17-18, St. Paul describes this succinctly and enthusiastically: “Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom.
 And all of us, with unveiled faces, seeing the glory of the Lord as though reflected in a mirror, are being transformed into the same image from one degree of glory to another; for this comes from the Lord, the Spirit.

-Last October 31stwas the day the Lutheran Church commemorates the 500thanniversary of the Reformation.
-Last year a Lutheran community made a brief visit to Sacred Heart Church of the First Peoples in Edmonton and was welcomed by the new pastor, Fr.
+When the Lutheran Church commemorated the 500th anniversary of the Reformation, a Lutheran community made a brief visit to Sacred Heart Church of the First Peoples in Edmonton.
+They were welcomed by the new pastor, Fr.
 Susai Jesus OMI, who spoke of how the Lutheran Church very sensitively was not so much celebrating an event that divided us historically, but inviting the Catholic Church to commemorate it together.
 Jointly, we are remembering a painful event that now affords us an opportunity to work together towards greater and greater unity.
 As one Lutheran writer put it, the war is over, and he wonders why he is not Catholic again, because there really is nothing against which to protest.
 This whole movement towards unity, surely, is a mustard seed and batch of yeast that is part of the whole movement of theosis, divinization, transformation of everything in the cosmos into the image and likeness of Christ.

 The Eucharist is very much part of that groaning for wholeness and complete union with God – a foretaste of the eternal banquet we will share together one day.
 At its core is transformation – first of bread and wine into the body and blood of Jesus Christ, and then our own transformation into the Body of Christ.